Diamond Ring Selling

 So in theory, at this point, you're only losing 12%.
 125 (price you paid) less 110 (price you get for the stone) = 15 total loss divided by original price paid = 12%.

-But here's where the painful realizations begin to descend upon people who are looking to sell diamonds,' whom do you turn to to sell a diamond at the current "market price?"
+But here's where the painful realizations begin to descend upon people who are looking to sell diamonds, whom do you turn to to sell a diamond at the current "market price?"
+The answer is unfortunately, nobody.

 Where To Sell Diamonds